eliotsykes/dan-todo/GUIDE.md

 To enable us to easily use the Ember app as our PhoneGap app, we'll make these directories point to the same location with a symlink.

-Delete the current `www` and create a symlink to replace it:
+Delete the current `www` symlink and create a new symlink to replace it:

 ```bash
 # Inside my-rails-app/ directory: